OpenData-tu/documentation/Data-Importers.md

 |0.1    | 2017-07-28 | Rohullah & Jawid | Initial version|

 # Data Importers
 According to the requirements for unlocking various data sources (environmental data) we have built importers to do this task.
 Every importer used to extract data from different kinds of sources with vary in implementation.
-However the data producer component of the importer will remain with the same implementation for most of the importers. <br>
-There is a unified data model which every data importer write the data into the queue according to it.<br>
+However the data producer component of the importer will remain with the same implementation for most of the importers.
+There is a unified data model which every data importer write the data into the queue according to it. <br>
 The current chapter explains data importers with all their details.
 Firstly, every single data importers are described with varies in data sources, implementation with sample generated JSON schema.
 Secondly, the unified data model and a producer for putting data into the queue is explained as well.  <br>